aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

-Now that you have a Hierarchical Keyring, the next step is to configure the DynamoDB Encryption Interceptor and build the AWSK SDK client for DynamoDB with this interceptor.
+Now that you have a Hierarchical Keyring, the next step is to configure the DynamoDB Encryption Interceptor and build the AWS SDK client for DynamoDB with this interceptor.
 The DynamoDB Encryption Interceptor contains that logic that performs client-side encryption with DynamoDB.